 - You must have two future semesters remaining at the University of Houston to enroll

 - If you have more than three future remaining semesters, you must wait to enroll in the program.

-The Honors College is vested with the responsibility of overseeing undergraduate thesis work throughout the university and ensuring its quality.
 The total amount of work required for a thesis should be roughly equivalent to six hours of coursework (250-300 clock hours).
-You will sign up for a total of six credit hours (3399H and 4399H) for your thesis.
-Generally the hours will count toward your major degree requirements, but please verify this information with your academic advisor.
-You will receive an "IP" (in progress) grade for 3399H, which will be changed to a letter grade when you have finished the thesis.
-Students who complete a Senior Honors Thesis will graduate with a particular Honors designation, which will be noted on the official transcript.
+You will register for a total of six credit hours (3399 and 4399) for your thesis.
+Generally, the hours will count toward your major degree requirements, but please verify this information with your academic advisor.
+You will receive an "IP" (in progress) grade for 3399, which will be changed to a letter grade when you have finished the thesis.
+Students who complete a Senior Honors Thesis will graduate with an Honors designation, which will be noted on the official transcript.
 Students will also receive 3 points towards the Honors in Co-Curricular Engagement transcript designation.

 Collaborative efforts between the Honors College, the Office of Undergraduate Research and Major Awards and each college at the University of Houston ensures students’ success in the Senior Honors Thesis program.
 Please visit the College-Specific Information for Senior Honors Thesis page for requirements, forms and deadlines for each college.
 Questions about the Senior Honors Thesis Program may be directed to Rikki Bettinger.